christianang/coredns/plugin/forwardcrd/README.md

 ## Syntax

 ~~~
-kubernetescrd [ZONES...]
+forwardcrd [ZONES...]
 ~~~

-With only the plugin specified, the *kubernetescrd* plugin will default to the zone specified in the server's block.
+With only the plugin specified, the *forwardcrd* plugin will default to the zone specified in the server's block.
 It will allow any `DNSZone` resource that matches or includes the zone as a suffix.
 If **ZONES** are specified it allows any zone listed as a suffix.

 ```
-kubernetescrd [ZONES...] {
+forwardcrd [ZONES...] {
   endpoint URL
   tls CERT KEY CACERT
   kubeconfig KUBECONFIG [CONTEXT]